 Psychologist David Ball has published a second edition of his book on damages called, appropriately, Damages.
 The book costs $85 (only $35 in 2017).
-The first edition was similarly priced and feels and looks like a thin, big print paperback.
+The first edition was a similar price, felt, and looked like a thin, big print paperback.
 But looks are deceiving in this case.
-The book is excellent, offering insight based on systematic research as to why jurors make decisions they do about damages.
+The book is excellent, offering insight based on systematic research on how jurors decide damages.
 Dr. Ball discusses juror motivations for awarding money, why some jurors are reluctant to award compensation, and specific strategies to enhance damages for voir dire (which does not really apply in Maryland), opening, direct and cross-examination, and closing.

 I heard Dr. Ball speak last year at the Maryland Trial Lawyers Association convention.
 He was impressive.
 Like me, he believes in juries and realizes they are far smarter than most personal injury lawyers believe they are.
-Dr. Ball does not try to give you information to “trick” the jury because he knows juries almost invariably do not fall for such artifices.
+Dr. Ball does not give you information to “trick” the jury because he knows juries almost rarely fall for such artifices.
 Instead, Dr. Ball looks at some of their motivations for not giving fair compensation and how to overcome those obstacles.

-This is a great book and we literally read it before every trial since this book came out.
-In 2017, we read Damages in conjunction with Reptile which is a book written by David Ball and Don Keenan.
-This is the book we primarily rely upon before going to trial.
+This is an impressive book and we literally read it before every trial since this book came out.
+In 2017, we read Damages with Reptile which is a book written by David Ball and Don Keenan.
+This is the book we primarily rely on before going to trial.
 We try to take our cases and fit it without the overall strategy of the book.

-I’m hesitant to summarize the book here because anything other than a full analysis is invariably going to be an oversimplification.
-But the gist of it is that juries see a bigger picture when they consider a verdict and they look at how the verdict impacts themselves.
-The basic idea is that if jurors feel that they are resolving a claim for just the victim, the give a smaller award than if they believe they are curing larger safety problem that could impact them and the people they love.
+I’m hesitant to summarize the book here because anything other than a full analysis will invariably be an oversimplification.
+But the gist of it is that juries see a bigger picture when they consider a verdict and they look at how the verdict affects themselves.
+If jurors feel that they are resolving a claim for just the victim, the give a smaller award than if they believe they are curing larger safety problem that could affect them and the people they love.
 It also underscores that to win at trial, the defendant has to have violated a safety rule.

 This is hardly devious mind manipulation.
-Any trial lawyer wants to influence how a juror considers the subject matter and frame the issue in terms the juror can appreciate.
-All of us, with good reason, value safety and security and make decisions to enhance our safety and security and for others in the community.
+Any trial lawyer wants to influence how a juror considers the subject and frame the issue in terms the juror can appreciate.
+All of us, with excellent reason, value safety, security, and enhance our safety and security and for others in the community.
 Jurors should have this backdrop when deciding personal injury cases.

 - David Ball on cross-examining experts